-The amendment will, among other things:
+The amendment and restatement will, among other things:

-- permit us to obtain an additional term loan under our senior bank facilities in an amount up to \$50 million, the entire amount of which we intend to borrow simultaneously with the completion of this offering, which is expected to have terms similar to our tranche D term loan facility and - permit us to obtain a new \$25 million revolving facility that would mature on August 4, 2006, provide for the issuance of letters of credit other than U.S. dollars that are to be specified and, in all other respects, have terms substantially similar to those of our existing revolving facility.
+- provide us with an additional term loan under our senior bank facilities in an amount up to \$100 million, the entire amount of which we intend to borrow simultaneously with the completion of this offering, which will have terms similar to our tranche D term loan facility and - provide us with a new \$25 million revolving facility that will mature on August 4, 2006, provide for the issuance of letters of credit other than U.S. dollars that are to be specified and, in all other respects, have terms substantially similar to those of our existing revolving facility.

-We have obtained a commitment from JPMorgan Chase Bank, the administrative agent for our senior bank facilities, to provide an additional term loan of up to \$50 million.
-We have also obtained commitments from JPMorgan Chase Bank and Morgan Stanley Senior Funding, Inc. to provide a new \$25 million revolving facility.
-Simultaneously with the effectiveness of the amendment and termination of the commitments under our existing revolving facility, we intend to roll over letters of credit outstanding under our current revolving facility, which totaled \$17.9 million as of September 9, 2003, into the new revolving facility.
+Simultaneously with the effectiveness of the amendment and restatement and the termination of the commitments under our existing revolving facility, we will roll over letters of credit outstanding under our current revolving facility, which totaled \$17.9 million as of September 9, 2003, into the new revolving facility.
 For further details regarding the amendment, see "Prospectus Supplement Summary-Amendment to Senior Bank Facilities, Additional Term Loan and New Revolving Facility."